cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023fa/finalproject.md

 ## Grading

 This is subject to change.
-TBA!

-- Frontend (35%)
+- Frontend (25%)

   - Use of ES6 & TypeScript
   - Component structure
   - Use of hooks
   - Functional programming

-- Database/Backend (15%)
+- Database/Backend (25%)

   - Data fetching
   - Data insertion
   - Data deletion
+  - Proper frontend/backend communication

 - Auth (10%)